 The onus is on parents and caregivers to ensure children are properly buckled in.

-If you have questions about recover of damages for your child who was injured or killed in an auto accident, contact our offices today.
+If you have questions about recover of damages for your child who was injured or killed in an auto accident, contact the motor vehicle accident lawyers at our Fort Lauderdale offices today.